{{ nextPaymentDisplay }}

 Why can the required payment be lower than the full tax?

-Why does the QBI result look simplified?
+Why does the QBI estimate look simplified?

-What does the prior-year high-income rule do?
+What does the high-income prior-year rule do?

 When selected outside the farming/fishing mode, it uses 110% of prior-year total tax instead of 100%.
-The help text shows the high-income AGI threshold for the chosen filing status.
+The threshold is $150,000 of prior-year AGI, or $75,000 when married filing separately.

 Glossary: